rclone/rclone/docs/content/crypt.md

 obscured so it isn't immediately obvious what it is.
 It is in no way secure unless you use config file encryption.

 A long passphrase is recommended, or you can use a random one.

+The obscured password is created by using AES-CTR with a static key, with the salt stored verbatim at the beginning of the obscured password.
+This static key is shared by between all versions of rclone.

-Note that if you reconfigure rclone with the same passwords/passphrases elsewhere it will be compatible - all the secrets used are derived from those two passwords/passphrases.
+If you reconfigure rclone with the same passwords/passphrases elsewhere it will be compatible, but the obscured version will be different due to the different salt.

 Note that rclone does not encrypt